-No player shall wear a finger ring during a match, and shall not have protruding nails or plates on his boots, or wear protruding surgical appliances or guards which may cause injury to other players.
+No player shall be permitted to play in a match while he has protruding nails or plates on his boots or is wearing a finger ring or protruding surgical appliances or guards which may cause injury to other players.

-5. CHOICE OF GOAL.
+5. CHOICE OF GOAL